System of a Down: Reunion and touring (2010–2020)

 Despite System of a Down's ability to perform live, Odadjian expressed disappointment at their inability to record new music, explaining that there has been new material written by the other members in the form of a possible new album.
-However, without Tankian's presence, no recordings had been made.
-He questioned why the band still hasn't made an album, citing creative differences as the problem.
-With the lack of commitment to record new music, Tankian, however, is in favor of releasing a collection of previously unreleased System of a Down songs from the band's past album sessions but would have to convince all the members in order to see its release.
+Without Tankian's presence, no recordings had been made.
+He questioned why the band still has not made an album, citing creative differences as the problem.
+With the lack of commitment to record new music, Tankian was open to releasing a collection of previously unreleased System of a Down songs from past recording sessions if his bandmates agreed.

 Dolmayan had started in 2014 a Kickstarter to fund a cover project, titled "These Grey Men", alongside friend James Hazley.
 In 2020, he released the first single, a cover of Radiohead's "Street Spirit", on January 23.
 Avenged Sevenfold singer M. Shadows contributes vocals to the track; Tom Morello contributes the guitar solo at the song's close.
-The second single features System of a Down bandmate Serj Tankian in a cover of David Bowie's "Starman".
+The second single features Tankian in a cover of David Bowie's "Starman".
 The album, titled These Grey Men, was released on February 28, 2020.
-It consists on covers/reimaginations of other songs by artists such as Radiohead, AFI, Madonna and Talking Heads, among others.
+It consists of covers/reimaginations of other songs by artists such as Radiohead, AFI, Madonna, and Talking Heads, among others.

 With the differences concerning the band members, Dolmayan became uncertain in wanting to make new music anymore.
 Although he did not want to put Tankian and Malakian at fault for the band's inability to record a new album, he said, "It takes four people to make this band, and it takes four people to unmake it.
 I think that we're all to blame.
 I could just blame Daron and Serj, because, quite frankly, they're the primary songwriters, so it's easy to blame them.
 But it's not just their fault.
 A lot of it is their fault, but it's not just their fault."
 In an interview, Dolmayan exclaimed that putting the band on hiatus was a grave mistake: "I never wanted System to take a hiatus.
 I think it was a disastrous move for us because we never reached our peak."
 Dolmayan believed that the band could have risen through the charts if they had just kept going.
 On December 17, 2020, Serj Tankian announced in a Rolling Stone interview that he would release an EP by the name of Elasticity under his own name.
-Tankian had planned to release the EP in October; however, due to COVID-19, he changed plans and released it in February 2021 instead.
+Tankian had planned to release the EP in October.
+Due to the COVID-19 pandemic, he released it in February 2021 instead.
 In the interview, he explained that the EP contains songs he had written for System of a Down that the band ultimately opted not to record.